Oppn corners govt as Nawab Malik attends session; Fadnavis opposes his induction in ruling alliance | Politics

 Patil, who is the Ajit Pawar-led NCP's chief whip, said Malik himself will throw light as to which faction he was with.

 Ajit Pawar told reporters elsewhere that Malik would make his own decisions.
-"The Speaker of the legislative assembly has the right to decide where anyone should sit in the House....Nawab Malik has come to the House, I called him in the morning," Pawar said.
+"The Assembly Speaker has the right to decide where anyone should sit in the House....Nawab Malik has come to the House, I called him in the morning," Pawar said.

 Legislature officials, meanwhile, said as the two NCP factions have not been recognised as different entities by the Speaker yet, there is no separate seating arrangement for them.